-The precautions listed in this manual and on your boat are not all-inclusive.
+The precautions listed in this operator's guide and on your boat are not all-inclusive.
 If a procedure, method, tool, or part is not specifically recommended, you must be satisfied that it is safe for you and others, and that the boat will not be damaged or made unsafe as a result of your decision.